shiyonkuriank/CMPE_255_Project_Team1/final_report.md

 where 𝜆 is the regularization parameter to regularize the factors and prevent overfitting.

+###### 2.1.4 Disadvantages of Item Based Collaborative filtering
+###### Cold Start
+The dot product of the associated embeddings represents the model's forecast for a given movie pair.
+As a result, if an item isn't observed during training, the system won't be able to construct an embedding for it or query the model with it.
+This problem is known as the cold-start problem.
+###### Hard to include side features for query/item
+Any features not related to the query or item ID are referred to as side features.
+Side features for movie recommendations could include country or age.
+The model's quality is improved by including available side features.

+###### 2.2 User-Based Collaborative Filtering <br>
+Collaborative Filtering is a technique which is widely used in recommendation systems and is rapidly advancing research area.
+The two most commonly used methods are memory-based and model-based.
+An example of collaborative filtering can be to predict the rating of a particular user based on user ratings for other movies and others’ ratings for all movies.
+This concept is widely used in recommending movies, news, applications, and so many other items.
+Let’s assume I have user U1, who likes movies m1, m2, m4. user U2 who likes movies m1, m3, m4, and user U3 who likes movie m1.

+We did not implement user-user based collaborative filtering as it takes a lot of time in computation with large number of users.

 ###### 3. Hybrid Recommendation System
 As discussed above, there are two approaches for a recommender system which are
 1. Content-based recommendation system and